 Pomegranate Letterpress + Design is based in Oakville, ON Canada.
-We offer quality, handcrafted letterpress printed designs.
+We offer quality, handcrafted letterpress printed designs, hand-bound journals, books and custom boxes.
 Our work is a blend of olde-fashioned sensibility, craftsmanship and artisanship.
 We genuinely love creating and designing using our collection of wood and metal type, original illustrations cut from linoleum or wood, and the odd object found around the studio or backyard.

 Eco-friendly, Green, Earth-friendly or Sustainable, what does it all mean?